+We have also added the biology content course of the Educational Testing Service, and can use it to compare performance of our students with students across the nation.
+The test is taken during senior seminar, and will count for 10% of the senior seminar grade.
+The departmentgenerated Evolution text referred to in Goal #1 also will count for 10% of the senior seminar grade.
 Goal #3-During the spring semester of 2006, we collected and evaluated the writing of seniors in the Senior Seminar course BI 482.
 We used the results to determine the appropriate standard that students should meet in order to deem our teaching efforts acceptable.
-We began collecting papers from BI 155 in the fall of 2005, and have data in spring of 2009 to compare freshman and senior papers.
-These papers are evaluated using the writing rubric for Goal #3 and placed in their student folders.
+We began collecting papers from BI 155 in the fall of 2005, and have data starting in spring of 2009 to compare freshman and senior papers.
+These papers were evaluated and compared by the chair, using the writing rubric for Goal #3.

-Goal #4 - The senior seminar instructor evaluates the performance of seniors in the seminar course BI 482 using the evaluation rubrics on oral presentations, posters, and papers.
+Goal #4 - The senior seminar instructor evaluates the performance of seniors in the seminar course BI 481 or 482 using the evaluation rubrics on oral presentations, posters, and papers.

 We had all faculty participate in assessment of the posters and presentations in 2006 to develop our criteria, then returned to having only the senior seminar instructor score the poster and presentation.
-This spring, the department again focused efforts on rigorous assessment, and four to nine faculty members evaluated each poster and oral presentation, according to the rubrics developed in 2006.
+Last spring, the department again focused efforts on rigorous assessment, and four to nine faculty members evaluated each poster and oral presentation, according to the rubrics developed in 2006.
 The process of assessment of senior seminar performance as developed by Drs.
 Marianne Robertson and Jeffrey Hughes have allowed us to become much more objective and quantitative in the evaluations, and we should be able to compare performance from semester to semester better.
 In some semesters, we have had assessments completed by only one faculty member, and those vary widely.
 With a formalized system for departmental evaluation, semester to semester comparisons, and therefore rigorous assessment allowing for justification of changes in the curriculum, can be made.

 Another issue, which we have not adequately addressed, is the issue of consequences for individual failure of a student to meet the expected objectives.
 Obviously if the problem is widespread, it requires adjustments in the department teaching and curriculum.
 Individually, however, we need to formulate how students would be remediated in order to bring them up to the level expected by our objectives.
 There is a need for early feedback to allow time for remediation.
 Some students do excellent research with a faculty member, worthy of presentation at regional and national meetings, and even publication.
 Others have worked entirely without a mentor, often on "book reports" that do not result in success.
 Before we began developing firm criteria for performance, no student had failed senior seminar.
 Since we began developing the rubrics in the Fall of 2005, we have encouraged three students to drop senior seminar and retake it when they were more prepared, five students to redo analyses and posters and present later in the semester, one to take an incomplete and prepare an acceptable analysis over the summer, and five students have failed.
 Students are now required to work with a mentor throughout the preparation for senior seminar, and that mentoring relationship is becoming more formalized and successful.
-We are working to ensure that all students have the tools needed to succeed in meeting the goals of the biology department.
+Students must choose a mentor before senior seminar, and work with that mentor on an annotated bibliography, poster revisions, practice talks, paper re-writes, etc. We are working to ensure that all students have the tools needed to succeed in meeting the goals of the biology department.